 After years of buying or collecting jewelry, it is inevitable that you will end up with jewelry that is old and broken, or scrap jewelry.
 Scrap gold jewelry can quickly build up in your jewelry box, taking up space and getting tangled with your good jewelry.
 If you are tired of sorting through your scrap jewelry, you should consider selling it.
-It may seem like selling scrap gold jewelry is not worth the effort, but the scrap items are still worth the materials they are made from, especially if it is gold, silver or platinum scrap.
+It may seem like selling scrap gold jewelry is not worth the effort, but the scrap items are still worth the materials they are made from, especially gold, silver or platinum scrap.
 Selling your scrap gold jewelry will not only free up space for your good jewelry, but also result in some extra cash that you would not get by simply throwing it away.

 Why Sell Scrap Jewelry?

 Scrap jewelry may seem worthless because it is no longer useable, but scrap gold, silver, and platinum will always have value.
 Besides, scrap jewelry is most likely an annoying presence in your home so why not make some cash as you rid yourself of these items?
 There will always be a market for you to sell your scrap gold jewelry as gold is consistently one of the highest valued precious metals.
-The gold price is rather fluid and tends to fluctuate, but the price of an ounce of gold has been consistently above $1300 since the beginning of 2018.
+The gold market is rather fluid and tends to fluctuate, but the price of an ounce of gold has been consistently above $1300 since the beginning of 2018.

 It is important to have a basic understanding of the gold market, so you can research current gold prices which will help you get a better idea of what your scrap gold jewelry is worth.

 - Price of gold: The current price of gold is measured by the cost of gold per ounce.
 At the time of this writing, the current cost of an ounce of gold is $1332.70.
-The price of gold changes each day so make sure you check reputable online sources for the most accurate and up to date gold prices.
+The price of gold fluctuates each day so make sure you check reputable online sources for the most accurate and up to date gold prices.

 - Price of gold factors: There are several factors that determine the price of gold, such as the value of national currencies, central bank reserves, economic situations, and worldwide demand.
 The biggest factor is supply and demand as gold is rarer than most metals but always in high demand for jewelry, electronics, and other uses.